Psychology Schools in Washington

 Washington State University (WSU) confers the Bachelor of Science (BS) in Psychology to students who complete the four-year program.
 Students can declare the psychology major after having accrued 30 credits.
 Core major required coursework includes General Biology, Introductory Psychology, Operant Behavior, Psychology of Aging, and Clinical and Community Psychology.
 Students can network with other psychology majors by joining the Psych Club, and academically eligible psychology students may want to apply to Psi Chi, the national honor society for psychology students.
 Financial aid is available through scholarships and undergraduate research funds.
 Students are encouraged to complete the university’s general scholarship application upon admittance.

 University of Washington

-The University of Washington’s Department of Psychology awards both the Bachelor of Arts (BA) in Psychology and the Bachelor of Science (BS) in Psychology.
-The Bachelor of Science degree focuses predominately on research and prepares students to move on to graduate study.
-Students pursuing the BS degree will complete 66 psychology credits in such topics as biopsychology, fundamentals of research, and statistics.
-The Bachelor of Arts program requires 53 psychology credits, encompassing such courses personality, abnormal psychology, animal psychology, and cognitive psychology.
-Students can gain field experience through an internship and upperclassmen can gain teaching experience working as tutors to lowerclassmen.
+The University of Washington’s (UW) Department of Psychology awards both the Bachelor of Arts (BA) in Psychology and the Bachelor of Science (BS) in Psychology.
+The Bachelor of Science degree focuses predominately on research and prepares students for graduate study.
+Students pursuing the BS degree must complete 66 psychology credits in topics covering biopsychology, fundamentals of research, and statistics.
+The Bachelor of Arts program requires 53 psychology credits, encompassing courses such as personality, abnormal psychology, animal psychology, and cognitive psychology.
+Students can gain field experience through an internship, and upper-level students can gain teaching experience working as tutors to first- and second-year students.

-Psychology Graduate Programs in Washington
+Traditional Graduate Programs